• About the Plan

 Purpose

 The Bush Prairie Habitat Conservation Plan is being developed to balance growth and the preservation of endangered species within the City of Tumwater and its urban growth area.
 The Habitat Conservation Plan will conserve these species by providing long-term habitat protection across a system of managed reserve areas.
 The City of Tumwater and the Port of Olympia are jointly developing the Habitat Conservation Plan through the terms of an Interlocal Agreement.
-A summary of the scope of the HCP can be found here.
+A summary of the scope of the HCP is available.

 Benefits

-The Habitat Conservation Plan will provide for long-term preservation and management of three species, protected under the federal Endangered Species Act, that occur in Tumwater: Olympia pocket gopher, streaked horned lark, and Oregon spotted frog.
+The Habitat Conservation Plan will provide for long-term preservation and management of three species, protected under the federal Endangered Species Act, that occur in Tumwater: Olympia pocket gopher, streaked horned lark, Oregon spotted frog, and Oregon vesper sparrow.
 Protection of habitat for these species will also mitigate for the impacts of ongoing development, maintenance, and other activities performed by the City of Tumwater or the Port of Olympia, which have the potential to harm these species or their habitat.

 Habitat Conservation Plan

-The Bush Prairie Habitat Conservation Plan is intended to protect the three covered species, and in particular, the Olympia pocket gopher, a species that occurs only in the Tumwater area.
+The Bush Prairie Habitat Conservation Plan is intended to protect the four covered species, including the Olympia pocket gopher, a species that occurs only in the Tumwater area.
 The habitat conservation plan is a detailed plan for achieving this goal.
 The plan is required under Section 10 of the Endangered Species Act, under which permits can be issued to "take" an endangered species by causing harm to the species or its habitat.
 In this case, "take" is expected to result from new development, from maintenance of City and Port facilities, and from maintenance performed at the conservation reserve sites.

 Please, sign up today to ensure that you receive updates throughout this process.